General Computer Basic Input/Output System Overview

 Because this information is directly related to hardware and not Microsoft software, this information is being provided for informational purposes only.
 If this information does not help you to identify information about your specific basic input/output system (BIOS), contact the manufacturer of your computer.

-The BIOS is created by a motherboard or hardware manufacturer.
+What Is a BIOS?The BIOS is created by a motherboard or hardware manufacturer.
 The BIOS is what starts the computer after you turn on the power to your computer.
 Software programs, such as the Windows operating system, work with the BIOS to make your computer more user friendly.

-To determine the manufacturer of your motherboard, view the documentation that was included with your computer.
+Who Makes the Motherboard?To determine the manufacturer of your motherboard, view the documentation that was included with your computer.
 Most computers include a manual for the motherboard, and this manual is typically the best source of information about your hardware, motherboard, and BIOS.
 If you do not have this manual, contact the manufacturer of your computer to determine the manufacturer of your motherboard.
 Lastly, if you cannot determine the name of the manufacturer of your motherboard by using the preceding methods, note that most manufacturers display BIOS information on the screen when you start your computer during the Power On Self Test (POST).
 However, there is no standard as to where or when the information is displayed.
 Generally, this information is displayed while the memory is being counted and tested.
 Note that this information may appear anywhere on the screen, and this is determined by the manufacturer's design.
 For example, American Megatrends Inc. almost always displays BIOS information at the bottom of the screen in the form of a very long string of numbers.
 Award, another BIOS manufacturer, usually displays BIOS information near the top of the screen with the Award logo.

 To find BIOS information:

-From a powered-off state, turn on your computer.
+- From a powered-off state, turn on your computer.

-While the memory count is on the screen, press the PAUSE/BREAK key one time.
+- While the memory count is on the screen, press the PAUSE/BREAK key one time.
 On most computers, PAUSE/BREAK halts the power-up routine.
 Note that the memory count may continue on some computers.

-Read, and then write down all of the information that is displayed on the screen.
+- Read, and then write down all of the information that is displayed on the screen.

 IMPORTANT: It is very important to note the information that is at the bottom of the screen.
 The information that is listed there may contain information about the BIOS version and the date of the BIOS, as well as the version and level of the Plug and Play specification of the motherboard.